Find A CSER: Local Organizations

 Description

-Of particular need are students studying business, communications, marketing, etc for tasks such as: design, marketing, writing, editing, social media, graphic arts, website building.
-Other tasks may include: filing, scanning, data entry, and more.
+Of particular need are students studying business, communications, marketing, etc for tasks such as design, marketing, writing, editing, social media, graphic arts, and website building.
+Other tasks may include filing, scanning, data entry, and more.

 Our volunteers are welcomed and made to feel like part of the team.
-We offer flexible hours of service between 9-5 weekdays and host a volunteer appreciation party each semester to thank those who served with us.
-Come serve with us!
+We offer flexible hours of service between 9-5 weekdays.
+Come serve with us and we’ll have an appreciation party at the end of the semester!

 Before registering, you are required to reach out to the supervisor via the contact information above to confirm availability.